Review: Seagull 1963 Chronograph

 A bit of history

-In 1961, the Chinese government entrusted the Tianjin factory with creating a watch for pilots of the air force of the People’s Liberation Army.
+In 1961, the Chinese government ordered the Tianjin factory to create a watch for pilots of the air force of the People’s Liberation Army.
 Of course, for a severely understaffed facility, that was no easy task.
-Besides, designing a chronograph from scratch isn’t an easy task to begin with.
+Besides, designing a chronograph from scratch isn’t an easy task.

 The original watch had a very civilian appearance: applied hour markers and no lume.
 As far as 1960s watches go, it wasn’t typical for its era either.
 They looked as if they were designed a decade earlier.
-The plated case wasn’t state-of-the-art either.
+The plated case also wasn’t state-of-the-art.

 You could say that this was a kickstart for the Chinese watch industry.
 The very same year, 1965, the Tianjin Factory started producing one of China’s first mass-made watches, the time-only Dong Feng (East Wind).
 Only a few years later, the wildly popular Dong Feng became one of the first export goods of the Chinese watch industry.